Key Takeaways

 Employee count and payroll

-Many food vendors operate solo or with family members, keeping labor costs contained.
+Many food vendors operate solo or with family members, keeping labor costs low.
 Adding paid staff to handle busy events or multiple locations means purchasing workers' comp that covers burns, cuts and other kitchen-related injuries.

 building icon